antonypaulson/Detecting_interesting_VC_investments/README.md

 iv.
 The scoring model:

 All the derived categories were then combined and assigned weights.
 The apps were all compared using this scoring model and scores were generated across categories.
+The potential applications ideal for VC investments were thus found.

+4. Training a machine learning model to predict consistency

+The project was taken a step further to create a machine learning model to predict the number of days an app consistently stayed at the top rank.
+Machine learning models namely a Multiple linear regression model, K nearest neighbor regression, Decsion tree regression, boosted trees and finally random forest decision trees.
+The random forest model performed the best achieving an accuracy of close to 95%